ncgr/aakbar/README.rst

 License
 -------
 aakbar is distributed under a `BSD License`.
-Proprietary modules that extend the capabilities of aakbar are available from `GenerisBio, LLC <http://www.generisbio.com>`_.